 - 1/2 teaspoon dried thyme

-Pour oil into the slow cooker and then add onions and 2 cans of tomatoes.
+Pour oil into the slow cooker and then add onions and 1/2 of the tomatoes.

-Next put in your vegetables and pour the last can of tomatoes over top.
+Next put in your vegetables and nestle the chicken thighs on top.

 Cook on low for 8 hours. (times may vary depending on your slow cooker)